-If you are witnessing a life-threatening situation or an emergency involving a GW community member of campus, please call 911 to reach the Metropolitan Police Department or DC Fire and EMS as GW's Police Department does not have jurisdiction beyond its campus boundaries.

-In an effort to manage reports of misconduct by GW students residing in non-university owned or controlled properties off-campus, GW's Police Department and the university considers the following:
+If you are witnessing a life-threatening situation or an emergency involving a GW community member off campus, please cell 911 to reach the Metropolitan Police Department or DC Fire and EMS as GW's Police Department does in an effort to manage reports of misconduct by GW students residing in non-university owned or controlled properties off-campus, GW's Police Department and the university considers the following:

-Apartment Buildings: If the concern involves noise/behavior inside an apartment and/or condo building in the neighborhood that is not owned by GW, the university will document the concern if reported through one of the reporting tools noted above.
+Apartment Buildings: If the concern involves noise/behavior inside an apartment and/or condo building in the neighborhood that is not awned by GW, the university will occurrent the concern if reported through one of the reporting tools noted above.
 GW officials will follow-up with the building's management and MPD if deemed necessary.